Quickly exit this site by pressing the Escape key Leave this site

 Step 3: Attach one passport-style photo (45mm high x 35mm wide) to your 201 form.

-Step 5: Post your completed 201 and medical information forms with your cheque or postal order to:
+Step 5: Post your completed 201 form and GP proforma with your cheque to:

 Firearms & Explosives Licensing Department